 Inside the Newport News Projects

-Newport News, a city of 180,000, has always had a rich history within its urban communities as the city’s Downtown section has produced famous musicians and athletes, from Ella Fitzgerald to Allen Iverson.
+The Newport News ghetto is within a city of 180,000 that has always had a rich history within its urban communities as the city’s Downtown section has produced famous musicians and athletes, from Ella Fitzgerald to Allen Iverson.

 The downtown section of Newport News is a historic black community as African-Americans have been in this community for generations that dates as far as the 1800s, especially with the help of nearby HBCU Hampton University.